 How much to pay a teenage babysitter

-As we mentioned, the average babysitter rates start at R66.13 p/h.
-If your teen sitter agrees to a lower fee to help you out on a budget etc., you could make it up by ensuring they have a lift home, a meal to eat and any other benefits you are able to give – perhaps the Wi-Fi password if they can be trusted to make sure that the children are in bed and sleeping before relaxing.
+As we mentioned, the average babysitter rates start at R 80.92 per hour.
+If your teen sitter agrees to a lower fee to help you out on a budget etc., you could make it up by ensuring they have a lift home, a meal to eat and any other benefits you can give – perhaps the Wi-Fi password if they can be trusted to make sure that the children are in bed and sleeping before relaxing.

 Mother’s helper rates (nannies)